vvHacker007/Mind-Space/README.md

 # Mind-Space
-Blgging website to share one's thoughts
+Blogging website to share one's thoughts

+You can access the website from [here](https://mindspace.cf/)